 - 50 Creatives: Tier 2 + Android + Spanish + VO

 - Tier 2 other languages (Germany, etc., etc.)

 - Tier 3 English vs other languages, etc.

 Support our client’s transition to internal UA (AAA & iOS 14 changes).
 Our services are designed to:

 - Mitigate our client’s risk in the transition process.

-- Provide coaching, training, support, and best practices to ensure internal teams can leverage our broad view across Facebook, Google, and TikTok.
+- Provide coaching, training, support, and best practices.
+Do this to ensure internal teams can leverage our broad view across Facebook, Google, and TikTok.